E-commerce

 Does a chatbot improve sales?

-It can reduce friction and suggest relevant products, thereby contributing to revenue.
+It can reduce friction and suggest relevant products, thus contributing to revenue.
 The gain depends on your traffic, average order value, and data quality: set measurable goals rather than a generic percentage.

-Solutions integrated with Shopify aim for deployment in a few hours once the scope is defined (FAQs, policies, escalation scenarios).
+Solutions integrated with Shopify aim for deployment within a few hours once the scope is defined (FAQ, policies, escalation scenarios).

 Does it work on Shopify?

-Yes: check product, order, and refund policy synchronization.
+Yes: check product synchronization, orders, and refund policy.
 See the Qstomy integration.

 How much does an e-commerce chatbot cost?

-Prices range from affordable SaaS offerings to enterprise deployments.
-Compare total cost (subscription, integration, content maintenance) with the full cost of a human ticket at your pay scale.
+Prices range from accessible SaaS offers to enterprise deployments.
+Compare the total cost (subscription, integration, content maintenance) with the full cost of a human ticket on your pay scale.

-ROI depends on the volume of diverted conversations, the error rate, and the impact on satisfaction.
-Market reports (Statista) and surveys of service leadership (Gartner (2024)) help place investment trends; for your store, only a before-or-after (or A/B) measurement provides a reliable figure.
+ROI depends on the volume of conversations deflected, the error rate, and the impact on satisfaction.
+Market reports (Statista) and surveys of service leaders (Gartner (2024)) help place investment trends in context; for your store, only a before-and-after (or A/B) measurement gives a reliable figure.

 Does the European AI regulation change my choice of vendor?

-It encourages you to document the system's role, supervision measures, and the quality of training or contextual data.
-Use the official documentation (European Commission) and the guides of the CNIL to structure your questions to vendors.
+It encourages you to document the system’s role, supervision measures, and the quality of training or context data.
+Use the official documentation (European Commission) and the CNIL guides to structure your questions for vendors.

 Learn more